-The output profile describes the color characteristics of a printing device.
-It consists of both a profile for your device and a calibration target that defines the expected density response of the device.
+A file that describes the color characteristics of a printing device.
+The output profile is associated with a calibration target that defines the expected density response of the device.

 phosphor

 Material used in making computer monitors; phosphors glow and emit red, green, and blue light when struck by an electron beam, thus creating an image.